Frequently Asked Questions

 Does my cable company carry WOSU TV?

 WOSU has negotiated with Central Ohio area cable companies to carry digital carriage.
+View a listing of where you can find WOSU’s TV channels on different cable systems.
 Several options may serve your needs:

 - A digital upgrade supplying a special set-top box allowing you to receive all WOSUTV/DT standard-definition programs

 - A special HDTV Digital set-top box possessing an output connection for a HDTV set, allowing you to see high-definition and multicast programming from WOSUTV/DT without an antenna.

 Do I need special equipment to watch WOSU in HD?

 WOSU HD is only available to digital cable customers with high-definition-ready televisions who are equipped with a high-definition set-top cable box.
 In addition, those with high-definition televisions and digital receivers capable of watching WOSUHD over-the-air on channel 34 can receive WOSU HD.

 Existing digital cable customers with HD-ready televisions can exchange their current set-top box for the high-definition model.
 Contact your digital cable provider for more information.

 What do we get for our membership?